-Iatrogenesis is a common negative phenomenon in the modern medical industry, causing terrible consequences for millions of patients each year.
+Iatrogenesis is a huge problem in the modern medical industry, causing terrible consequences for millions of patients each year.
 Iatrogenic reactions are symptoms, diseases, disorders or complications brought on directly, or indirectly, through medical treatment.
-There is an old folk saying that goes: "If you want to stay healthy, stay away from doctors".
+There is an old folk saying that goes: “If you want to stay healthy, stay away from doctors”.
 In the case of iatrogenic conditions, this advice is a truthful warning which has a strong basis in fact, rather than folklore.

 This crucial discussion provides medical consumers with stern warnings about the high rate of healthcare error in the modern medical system.

 Iatrogenic conditions are health problems which occur due to various interactions with the medical treatment process.
 Iatrogenic conditions kill more patients every year than many diseases that warrant medical treatment to begin with.

 There are 2 basic forms of iatrogenic condition: direct medical error and indirect circumstantial effects.
 When both of these scenarios are added together, it is easy to see that the medical system, despite its great achievements, has truly done as much harm as it has good.

 Types of Iatrogenesis

 There are many factors which may be considered iatrogenic contributors to conditions of disease, illness, pain and injury: